 Human papillomavirus (HPV) is the most common Sexually Transmitted Infection (STI).
-According to the Centers for Disease and Control Prevention (CDC), 79 million people in the United States are infected with HPV at this time, and about 14 million people become newly infected each year.
+According to the U.S. President’s Cancer Panel and the Centers for Disease Control and Prevention (CDC), nearly 80 million people in the United States are infected with HPV at this time, and about 14 million people become newly infected each year.
 According to The American Social Health Association, 80% of sexually active individuals in will be exposed to HPV in the United States.
 The National Health Service (NHS) estimates that 80% of sexually active individuals will be exposed to HPV in the United Kingdom.

-Infections with high-risk HPVs cause more than 99% of all cervical cancers, 95% of anal cancers, 65% of vaginal cancer, 50% of vulvar, and 35% penile cancers.
+In the United States, HPV infection causes more than 96% of all cervical cancers, 93% of anal cancers, 64% of vaginal cancer, 51% of vulvar, and 36% penile cancers.
 HPV also causes 25% of oral and oralpharyngeal cancers with HPV-16 present in 90% of oral HPV-positive tissues.
-Oral infections with low-risk HPVs can cause Recurrent Respiratory Papillomatosis (RRP), when children develop warts in their throat during birth which lead to persistent health problems throughout their lives.
-In the United States nearly 2,000 children are diagnosed with RRP every year.
+Oral infections with low-risk HPVs can cause Recurrent Respiratory Papillomatosis (RRP), when children develop warts in their throat during birth, which lead to persistent health problems throughout their lives.
+In the United States nearly 820 children are diagnosed with RRP every year.

 Most sexually active people will be infected with at least one type of HPV at some point in their lives.
 Having just one sex or oral sex partner can expose you to HPV.
 Although the immune system generally clears an HPV infection within several months to a few years, some infected people may not resolve the infection.
 The virus can remain in the skin layer and gradually alter cells so that they become abnormal and cancerous usually after a period of years or decades after the initial infection.
 If one has an HPV infection on their skin and experience a trauma such as a cut, the HPV can cause cell abnormalities deeper in the skin.